hean01/castio/API.md

 ## /search

-Performs a search for items.
+Performs a search of items in all available providers.

+To narrow down the search you can use the attributes _providers_ in combination with _media_types_.

 See the following example usage of the search functionality and how to handle the status code on the client side: